wso2/docs-is/en/identity-server/next/docs/deploy/security/customize-secure-vault.md

     }
     ```

-2. We can set multiple passwords as shown below.
+2. You can set multiple passwords as shown below.

     ``` java
     public class HardCodedSecretCallbackHandler extends AbstractSecretCallbackHandler {